-On certain highways in NY, specific lanes are designated for HOV or High Occupancy Vehicles only.
+On certain highways in New York, specific lanes are designated for HOV, or High Occupancy Vehicles, only.
 This means more than one person in the vehicle at certain times of the day and days of the week.
-The one exception to the multiple occupants requirement is the NY Clean Pass program that allows eligible energy-efficient vehicles to use the 40-mile Long Island Expressway HOV lanes regardless of the number of occupants in the vehicle.
+The one exception to the multiple occupants requirement is the NY Clean Pass program, which allows eligible energy-efficient vehicles to use the 40-mile Long Island Expressway HOV lanes regardless of the number of occupants in the vehicle.

 If an officer sees a vehicle driving in an HOV lane with just a driver and no passenger(s) during the restricted days/times, the driver may be issued a summons.
 Officers are also pretty skilled at identifying “dummy passengers” when they are looking for HOV violations.

-HOV violations in NY carry two points except for violations relative to the improper use of high occupancy vehicle lanes in Suffolk County, between exits 49 and 57 of the Long Island Expressway.
-It is a zero point violation there.
+An HOV lane ticket in NY carries two points, except for violations relative to the improper use of high occupancy vehicle lanes in Suffolk County, between exits 49 and 57 of the Long Island Expressway.
+It is a zero-point violation there.

 In general, violating HOV rules will result in a “disobeyed traffic control device” ticket.
 As such, the HOV lane ticket cost in NY is a $150 fine and a $93 surcharge, in addition to the license points listed above.